aakashkulkarni36/CS563-Project/README.md

 ## Introduction

 REST APIs (Representational State Transfer) have become backbone of the modern web and cloud applications.
-They facilitate seamless interactions between client and server through stateless communication, enabling services to be scalable, reliable, and easily integrateable ~\cite{li2016} ~\cite{neumann2018}.
+They facilitate seamless interactions between client and server through stateless communication, enabling services to be scalable, reliable, and easily integrateable.
-Basically, REST APIs are a set of rules and standards  defined by OpenAPI ~\cite{ed-douibi2018} used to enable communication between different software applications over the internet.
+Basically, REST APIs are a set of rules and standards  defined by OpenAPI used to enable communication between different software applications over the internet.
 They are built around the use of standard HTTP methods such as GET, POST, PUT, and DELETE to interact with resources, which are any kind of data or service that can be named on a network.
 Given their critical role, the effective identification and resolution of faults within REST APIs remain a significant challenge ~\cite{barbir2007}, prompting the need for research on how well the existing taxonomy align with real-world scenarios.

-As systems that rely on REST APIs grow in scale and complexity  ~\cite{khare2004} , minor faults can escalate into major disruptions, impacting user experience and business operations.
+As systems that rely on REST APIs grow in scale and complexity , minor faults can escalate into major disruptions, impacting user experience and business operations.
 So it is important to understand the real-world faults, but there are many faults that can be existing in the context of REST APIs.
 And we need a detailed taxonomy to cluster these real-world bugs into meaningful categories.
 So, that we can prioritize and diagnose the critical faults in REST APIs.

 Our initial assumption was that the existing taxonomy, developed from automated test generation tools, would align well with real-world bug reports from GitHub.